shuhaosun/ECM-Sketch/README.md

-The file stream_full.dat is the real IP trace from the main gateway at our campus.
-This dataset contains 10M items totally and  around 0.1M distinct items.
+The file stream.dat is the real IP trace from the main gateway at our campus.
+This small dataset contains 1M items totally and 193,894 distinct items.